Sports Coach Logo Sports Coach Training Principles Fitness Components

 Nurse Susan provides an overview of 10 tools to help you get a great night's sleep.

 Consistent, quality sleep is essential for anyone who wants to live a healthy lifestyle.
-When your sleep is poor, all aspects of your life take a hit, from your productivity at work to your performance in the gym.
+When sleep is poor, all aspects of life suffer, from work productivity to gym performance.
 These ten tools can help you upgrade your sleep and ensure you wake up feeling rested and ready to take on the day.

 Foam Wedge

-If you suffer from heartburn or breathing issues that keep you up at night, a foam wedge is a simple tool that will help you enjoy a healthier sleeping experience.
+If you suffer from heartburn or breathing issues that keep you up at night, a foam wedge is a simple tool to help you enjoy a healthier sleeping experience.

 Foam wedges keep your head and neck elevated while you sleep to prevent blockages or reflux that can negatively affect your sleep.
 They are also great for people who struggle with leg, back, or hip pain.
 Slide them under your knees at night for extra support.